 Meaning

-In the quote “Often the difference between a successful person and a failure is not one has better abilities or ideas, but the courage that one has to bet on one’s ideas, to take a calculated risk – and to act.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that resilience grows through challenges.
+The message behind “Often the difference between a successful person and a failure is not one has better abilities or ideas, but the courage that one has to bet on one’s ideas, to take a calculated risk – and to act.” revolves around courage.
+It suggests that bravery means acting despite fear, making it relatable to many people's experiences.

 Theme